RafaelBroseghini/CommuniPy/README.md

 # CommuniPy :snake: :books:
 This repository includes exercises for refreshing Python skills, from strings, lists to Object Oriented Programming.
+**It is also a place that values the human behind the scren and provides tips from other humans on real life matters.
+People with different backgrounds share their stories and advices on how to become a better programmer.**

 * **This is intended to be a place for everyone with any Python knowledge to contribute and make an impact within the community.
 Have a problem in mind ?
 Make a pull request!**